chef/chef-web-docs/content/ctl_chef_client.md

 ==============

-The Chef Infra Client may now be used to configure nodes that are running on the AIX platform, versions 6.1 (TL6 or higher, recommended) and 7.1 (TL0 SP3 or higher, recommended).
+The Chef Infra Client may now be used to configure nodes that are running on the AIX platform, versions 7.1 (TL5 SP2 or higher, recommended) and 7.2.
 The **service** resource supports starting, stopping, and restarting services that are managed by System Resource Controller (SRC), as well as managing all service states with BSD-based init systems.

 **System Requirements**